agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 ## Introduction
 This document aims to provide a comprehensive comparison of using Apache Kafka in a shared infrastructure model versus a dedicated infrastructure model for each team within an enterprise.

-This document strictly limited to Kafka Tenancy Model and Comparision between Multi Tenancy and Dedicated Tenancy model.
+This document strictly limited to Kafka Tenancy Model, comparing between Multi Tenancy and Dedicated Tenancy model from infra, security and various different aspect of maintainng as a infrastructure product.
+This is also aimed at brining in different personas ( app engineering, products, sre and infr engineer) and how this deployment model differs for each persona.

 ## Out of Scope

 - Does not cover details around Kafka usecases, usage or deployment architecture.

-### Kafka and Multitenancy
+### Kafka Dedicated and Multitenancy
-Apache Kafka, while not inherently designed for multitenancy, possesses features that make it suitable for such a setup within an enterprise.
-Multitenancy in Kafka involves a single Kafka cluster being used by different systems or teams.
+Apache Kafka, while not inherently designed for multitenancy, it does have features that make it suitable for such a setup within an enterprise.

+**Multitenancy in Kafka** involves a single enterprise Kafka cluster being used by different systems or teams.
+This would accomodate Eventing needs for **cross products integrations** and **intra product integrations**.

+**Dedicated Tenancy in Kafka** involves a seperate Kafka Deployment of Kafka for each product team, in this case Kafka  assumes to be scoped at two levels, a Kafka instance per Product Team for supporting **intra Product integrations** and an enterprise Kafka instance for **cross product integrations**.

+Moving to Dedicated does not eliminate need for Enterprise Kafka, however, it would limit the workload on an enterprise Kafka instance.
+Depending on the use case, respective applications (aka Micro Services) would need to consum or publish respectively.

 #### Supporting Features for Multitenancy
 1. **Topic Segregation**: Organizes messages into topics for different teams or applications.